Protecting Your Super(PYS) - Questions and Answers pdf document updated 24 October, 2019

 - Member Authorisation Form Questions and Answers – Members are able to provide a written notice to the Commissioner declaring they are not a member of an inactive low-balance account.
 Members may authorise funds to provide the written notice to the ATO on their behalf.
 These Questions and Answers relate to key questions about the declarations process.

 Final Member Authorisation Form (NAT 75198-07.2019) has been published and link updated: Thursday 25 July, 2019.
 This will assist funds where members want to authorise them to provide the written notice to the ATO.

 Channel A and Channel B Member Declaration Process Maps - Channel A outlines the process on how the ATO will advise funds which members have made a declaration.
 Channel B outlines the process on how the fund will advise the ATO of members who have made a declaration.

 Channel A ILB member declaration template - this is the final version 2.0 template which funds will receive from the ATO via the portal.

-Channel B ILB member declaration template - this is the draft template which funds will use to advise the ATO via the portal.
+Channel B ILB member declaration template - this is the final version 2.0 template which funds will use to advise the ATO via the portal.